sinshu/matflat/README.md

 * Faster than the managed matrix decompositions in Math.NET in many cases.
 * Small code size, with no dependencies other than .NET 8.
 * No internal multi-threaded optimization, making it safe to use in any multi-threaded code.
-* LAPACK-like interface that allows arbitrary leading dimension.
+* BLAS and LAPACK-like interface that allows arbitrary leading dimension.

 ## Limitations

+* Unsafe pointers are required, similar to the original BLAS and LAPACK routines.
-* Only the column-major order is supported.
+* Only column-major order is supported.